Horse riding accident compensation claims

 Our specialist team will be able to guide you through the process of making a personal injury claim on a no win, no fee basis.
 The injuries sustained in horse riding accidents are often significant and could affect your life in so many ways, including your ability to work.
 It is therefore important to obtain specialist legal advice as soon as possible so the right help and support can be put in place for you.

-We are experienced in accident claims involving animals and a number of our lawyers, like Rachel, ride horses, so we have the perfect skill-set to help you recover the compensation you deserve.
+We are experienced in accident claims involving animals and a number of our lawyers ride horses, so we have the perfect skill-set to help you recover the compensation you deserve.